If your room or window air conditioner doesn’t cool or turn on, this expert guide to AC repairs will help.

 5Spray water back through the fins from the fan side (protect the wiring and the motor with plastic).

 6Clean the unit up with a rag, making sure all drains that allow condensed water to drip away from the unit are open.
 Allow it to dry thoroughly.

 7Lubrication.
-While you have the unit apart, lubricate the motor according to your owner’s manual.
+While you have the unit apart, lubricate the motor and bearings according to your owner’s manual.

 8Finally, reassemble and reinstall the unit.

 Window and room air conditioners draw a lot of electrical power, which can lead to less than peak performance or even complete failure.
 If your room air conditioner doesn’t turn on:

 1Be sure the unit is plugged in and that its switch is turned on.

 2Make sure the outlet works using a voltage tester or by plugging in a light that works (only for standard-voltage models—do not plug a light into a 220/240- volt receptacle).
 For more about testing an outlet, see Electrical Wiring Problems.